rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 I have faced two challenges in my exploration of Oberon, finding a compiler I was happy with (thank you Karl for OBNC) and sorting out the literature around Oberon language implementations and system versions.

 Oberon has a rich history though it was not well known in Southern California in 2020.
 Oberon's history is primarily academic and European.
 It was commonly used in college level instruction in Europe from it's inception at ETH in the late 80's through the early 2000s.
 The Oberon System is an Open Source system (predating the term by a decade) and was created in the spirit of other academic systems such as BSD.
 There are many books (physical books as opposed to ebooks) dating from that era.
 They covered the Oberon language and system of their time.
 From a historical computing perspective they remain very interesting.
 But running Oberon on modern 2020 hardware is a little more challenging.
 Fortunately Prof. Emeritus Wirth and Paul Reed brought things up to date in 2013.
 I recommend Reed's [www.projectoberon.com](http://www.projectoberon.com) as a good place to start.
 He includes links to revised versions of the classic Oberon and Oberon System texts written by Wirth et el.
-Prof. Wirth's [website](https://inf.ethz.ch/personal/wirth/) is still maintained[^3] and he features links to most of his major publications.
+Prof. Wirth's [website](https://inf.ethz.ch/personal/wirth/) is still maintained and he features links to most of his major publications.
 His is the canonical source of information on Oberon.

+NOTE: Prof. Wirth's personal website at ETH was available as of 2020-04-11.

 I have found the ACM [Digital Library](https://dl.acm.org/) and the ETH [Research Collection](https://www.research-collection.ethz.ch/?locale-attribute=en) very helpful.
 While much of the material is now historic it remains useful for both techniques and inspiration.
 Today's hardware, even a Raspberry Pi Zero, is more resource rich than the original systems Oberon ran on.